nodejs/node/doc/api/n-api.md

 Returns `napi_ok` if the API succeeded.

-This API checks if the `Object` passed in is a buffer.
+This API checks if the `Object` passed in is a buffer or Uint8Array.
+[`napi_is_typedarray`][] should be preferred if the caller needs to check if the value is a Uint8Array.

 ### `napi_is_date`